o3de/o3de.org/content/docs/user-guide/programming/components/create-component.md

 };
 ```

-## Component members
+## Register the component

+Registering a component enables the system's module manager to provide essential services to the component.
+Some of these services include loading system components in the proper order according to dependencies, and the association of type info with the various reflection contexts.

+To register a component, you must add a component descriptor in the constructor of your Gem's `AZ::Module` implementation.

+1. Find your Gem's `AZ::Module` class that was created when you created the Gem.
+If you created the Gem from the default Gem template, look for the file in `<Gem>/Code/Source/MyGemModuleInterface.h`.

+1. Include your component's header in the class's implementation.

+    Example:

+    ```cpp
+    #include <MyComponent.h>
+    ```

+1. In the class constructor, add a call to your component's static `CreateDescriptor` function.

+    Example:

+    ```cpp
+    MyGemModuleInterface()
+    {
+        m_descriptors.insert(m_descriptors.end(), {
+            // ...
+            MyComponent::CreateDescriptor()
+        });
+    }
+    ```

+For more information about the Gem module system, refer to the overview in [Gem Module System](/docs/user-guide/programming/gems/overview).

+## Implement the component class interface

-The required and optional members that a component comprises are as follows:
+To begin implementing the component interface, start with the following steps that walk through the required and optional members of a component class:

-* Inheritance from `AZ::Component`
+1. Inherit from a component base class.

     Every component must include `AZ::Component` somewhere in its inheritance ancestry.
-Noneditor components generally inherit directly from `AZ::Component`, as in the following example:
+Non-editor components generally inherit directly from `AZ::Component`, as in the following example:

     ```cpp
     class MyComponent
         : public AZ::Component
     ```

+    Editor components typically inherit from `EditorComponentBase`.
+These components enable you to have editor-specific functionality that is different than what's needed at runtime.
+You can implement editor functionality in the editor component, and runtime functionality in the runtime component counterpart.
+For more information and additional implementation requirements, refer to [Editor Components](./editor-components.md) later in this section.

+    Example editor component class:

+    ```cpp
+    class MyEditorComponent
+        : public AzToolsFramework::Components::EditorComponentBase
+    ```

-    You can also create your own component class hierarchies.
+    You can also create your own component class hierarchies to provide additional component types.

-* `AZ_COMPONENT` macro

-    Every component must specify the `AZ_COMPONENT` macro in its class definition.
+1. Use the `AZ_COMPONENT` macro to define a unique UUID for your component.
 The macro takes two arguments:

     1. The component type name.